krisrandall/cordova-icon-and-splash/README.md

      $ cordova-icon-and-splash --xcode-old

-For good results, your file should be:
+For good results, your Icon file should be:

 - square
-- for Android and iOS, at least 192\*192px (512\*512px recommended to be future-proof)
+- 1024\*1024

-- for Windows, at least 1240\*1240px
+And your Splash file can be a little bigger.

 #### Notes: